This guide will walk you through signing up for G Suite through your Squarespace site.

 - You'll see a message confirming the account registration is processing.
-Click Okay to return to the Email & G Suite panel.
+Click Go To G Suite to return to the Email & G Suite panel.

 The email address you just created has Administrator permissions in G Suite.
 To learn more about the Administrator role, visit Google's documentation.

 Note: After completing Step 1, you'll see an error message in Squarespace that says Google couldn't verify domain.
 The error message should go away after you complete Step 3 in this guide.
 If you continue to see it, follow the steps in Retrying G Suite domain verification.